 - Use a rubber scraper to spread a thin layer of the pesto mixture over each chicken breast, stopping about 1/2 inch from the edge of the chicken.
 (This will help prevent too much of the pesto mixture from running out when it cooks.

 - Roll up the chicken breasts lengthwise and secure them with a couple of toothpicks.
 (I roll them so the finished piece is as thin as I can get it so they will cook quickly.)

 - Dip each chicken breast roll first into the egg mixture and then into the Parmesan-almond flour mixture, patting it on so each chicken breast roll is well-coated with the mixture.

-- Put chicken breasts into the casserole dish and bake until the chicken is firm and lightly browned.
+- Put chicken breasts into the casserole dish, season with fresh ground black pepper, and bake until the chicken is firm and lightly browned.
 (Start checking after about 25 minutes.
 If it seems like the chicken is not browning quickly enough, you can turn up the heat for the last 5-10 minutes of cooking time, but don't overcook or the chicken will be dry.
 Total baking time will be about 30-35 minutes unless your chicken breasts are really large.)

 - Some chicken breasts sold in U.S. stores have added water.
 If there is some water in the bottom of the baking dish after the chicken has baked for a while, just spoon it out and discard.)

 Amount Per Serving: Calories: 425Total Fat: 24gSaturated Fat: 7gUnsaturated Fat: 15gCholesterol: 216mgSodium: 344mgCarbohydrates: 5gFiber: 1gSugar: 1gProtein: 47g

 Nutrition information is automatically calculated by the Recipe Plug-In I am using.
 I am not a nutritionist and cannot guarantee 100% accuracy, since many variables affect those calculations.